lukhar/presentations/java_hassle_free_unit_testing.rst

 * use :code:`MockitoJUnitRunner`, :code:`InjectMocks` and :code:`Mock` annotations, most of the time you (really) don't need :code:`setUp`, :code:`tearDown` methods

-* :code:`Mock` annotation alone doesn't give you anything... (seen few usages in our code)
+* :code:`Mock` annotation alone doesn't give you all that much... (seen few usages in our code)

 * two styles of stubbing:
     * traditional: :code:`when`, :code:`thenReturn`, :code:`thenThrow`